YingjieZhang31/Captcha-Verification-Code-Recognition/README.md

 generate_label_1.py : Label training samples

-CNN_2.py : Use CNN to train the models
+CNN_2.py : Use a simple CNN model to train the models

 test.py : Test your models